conmaol/maglocunus/Programming/JavaScript/slide_show.md

 # A simple slide show

 Here is code for a simple slide presentation that allows the user to click between (attractively presented!) slides.
+There is also an option given for automatically switching between slides after a given period of time.

-This is adapted from the Linked In Learning course.
+This is adapted from the Linked In Learning course *Interactive Animations with CSS and JavaScript*.

 ## index.html